-- There are only 4,933 (2019 data) social workers with LMSW and LSCSW level licensure; - Kansas was "facing a shortage of trained mental health responders" even before the pandemic, which has only exacerbated the problem; - "the majority of clinical specialist and master level social workers practice or live within the five largest urban counties" resulting in shortages especially impacting rural regions of Kansas. - "Only 36% of social workers practicing in Kansas are licensed" statement by Becky Fast, Kansas Chapter of NASW (January 6, 2023, KSBSRB Board Meeting) - In addition, an NPR story in October 2022 exhorted that "Kansas ranks among the worst in the country on both mental illness and its treatment."
+- There are only 4,933 (2019 data) social workers with LMSW and LSCSW level licensure; - Kansas was "facing a shortage of trained mental health responders" even before the pandemic, which has only exacerbated the problem; - "the majority of clinical specialist and master level social workers practice or live within the five largest urban counties" resulting in shortages especially impacting rural regions of Kansas. - "the recent attention to the very high turnover of social workers in child welfare work indicates a need to improve working conditions and professional support." - "Only 36% of social workers practicing in Kansas are licensed" statement by Becky Fast, Kansas Chapter of NASW (January 6, 2023, KSBSRB Board Meeting)

+In addition, an NPR story in October 2022 exhorted that "Kansas ranks among the worst in the country on both mental illness and its treatment."
 (KMUW, Rose Conlon, 10/17/22)

 Issue #1: Kansas is behind the rest of the nation in failing to provide Temporary licensure for programs expanding education opportunities.
-There are at least four (4) universities in Kansas, including the University of Saint Mary, developing new programs and are in some stage of the accreditation process with CSWE.
+There are at least four (4) universities in Kansas developing new programs and are in some stage of the accreditation process with CSWE.
 These schools are expanding their programs in order to meet the demand for licensed social workers in Kansas, as well as provide the modern technologies of online education.
 The CSWE candidacy-to-accreditation process is a rigorous one, and KSBSRB is aware of the stringent process in place to ensure schools meet quality standards of the CSWE.
 Providing a Temporary licensing option for students graduating from these programs allows these programs to actively recruit and train the future social workers of Kansas.

 Issue #2: Kansas is losing social work students to universities and colleges in other states, including major online education programs.
 A graduate of a BSW or MSW program "incandidacy" has met all the training requirements of CSWE and is competent to practice social work.
-In addition, under the Temporary license requirements outlined in the proposed statute, Kansas will still require passage of the ASWB licensure test by the graduate student, which is designed to test knowledge competency of the social worker.
-Thus, the proposal requires both the successful completion of the academic degree, as well as the national licensure exam.
+In addition, under the Temporary license requirements outlined in the statute, Kansas will still require passage of the ASWB licensure test by the graduate student, which is designed to test knowledge competency of the social worker.
+Thus, the statute requires both the successful completion of the academic degree, as well as the national licensure exam.
 In addition, the temporary license does not become a permanent license if the university/college fails to meet accreditation, a third protection in the statute to protect Kansas citizens.
-As reported by the National Association of Social Workers, Kansas Chapter, the average amount of MSW graduate loan debt is \$45,080 (as of 2018).
-Social work practitioners have traditionally struggled with already low starting salaries as a profession, thus making loan debt even more burdensome.
-Online education has provided ways for universities to improve efficiencies and reduce the cost of MSW education.
-However, Kansas is limiting this level of innovation for its own Universities, resulting in a competitive disadvantage to universities with online MSW programs in other states.
 Therefore, passing this statute will allow Kansas universities and colleges do be competitive in the market that are losing Kansas students to other states while also guaranteeing protections of quality, competent, and professional social workers practicing in the State.